-I am definitely NOT going to preach and say you MUST try this – but these are some treatments prescribed for me by some of the top pain consultants in London; they worked for me.
-Think about them, and if they make sense for you consult your doctors/nurses.
+I am definitely NOT going to preach and say you MUST try this – but these treatments were prescribed for me by some of the top pain consultants in London; and worked for me.
+If they make sense for you consult your doctors/nurses.

 Pain killer tablets – There are those that work for me, and those that don’t.
-Once I find one that works for me, I just have to insist I get XXX drug next time I break something or get joint pain, etc. There are differences, and often when I insist something isn’t working for me, the doctor will admit that it probably won’t, because …..
+Once I find one that works for me, I just have to insist I get XXX drug next time I break something, get joint pain, etc. There are differences, and often when I insist something isn’t working for me, the doctor will admit that it probably won’t, because …..
 So why waste time and give me more pain if something doesn’t work?
-Probably because it’s cheaper/easier to prescribe, etc.
+Probably because it’s cheaper/easier to prescribe, e.g. paracetamol.

 So STOP experimenting on me!
-Give me what I know has worked before, unless there is a valid medical reason why I shouldn’t have it.
+I now insist on having what I know has worked before, unless there is a valid medical reason why I shouldn’t have it.

-It was a sensible doctor who lectured me when I ended up under his care having fractured six bones (I don’t do things in a half-hearted way!).
+It was a sensible doctor who lectured me when I ended up under his care having fractured six bones (I don’t do things by halves!).
 He stood over me and explained that he didn’t want any heroics; I MUST take the pain-killers at the times he prescribed – every four hours – even if I wasn’t experiencing pain at that time.

 So I did – whether I felt I needed them or not.
 And I was OFF pain-killers in double-quick time .
 It’s when nurses are rushed off their feet and ‘forget’ to give you pain-killers at the right time that you don’t get the benefits, and often end up having to be on drugs a lot longer.